History of military logistics: Definition

+The science of planning and carrying out the movement and maintenance of forces.
+In its most comprehensive sense, the aspects of military operations which deal with: design and development, acquisition, storage, transport, distribution, maintenance, evacuation, and disposition of matériel; transport of personnel; acquisition, construction, maintenance, operation and disposition of facilities; acquisition or furnishing of services; and medical and health service support.

 Antiquity

 The most basic requirements of an army are food and water.
 Neolithic armies were equipped with weapons used for hunting — spears, knives, axes and bows and arrows.
 By 1150 BCE the Olmecs of Mesoamerica were producing obsidian weapons that were neither hunting weapons nor agricultural tools.
 Early armies were small due to the practical difficulty of supplying large numbers of people, and their radius of action was likewise limited to 80 to 90 kilometres or so.
 A ruler or warlord might use an army to extract tax or tribute, but it required a formidable logistical exercise to employ it.
+By 700 BCE, Assyria had developed a standing army, with iron replacing bronze in weapons and armour, and cavalry replacing chariots.
+The Assyrian army may have been able to field as many as 50,000 men, which alone would have required a high degree of logistical acumen, but could operate up to 500 kilometres from its bases.
+The price of logistical failure could be severe.
+In 600 CE, the Chinese general Zheng Rentai led a force of 14,000 cavalry through a desert region after consuming all their food supplies, and the troops were forced to eat their horses and then each other.
+Only 800 men survived the ordeal.